Skip to content

 /tts Ssoii.
 Ssoii.
 Ssoii.
 Ssoii.
 Ssoii.
 Ssoii.
 Ssoii.
 Ssoii.
 Ssoii.
 Ssoii.

-Double the repetitions for maximum effect.
+Double the line for a full Black Hawk fly-over effect.

 #Auanuanaunaunaunauna